marty-oehme/topen/README.md

 Should just work as-is without additional configuration in most modern taskwarrior setups.[^moderntw]

-[^moderntw]: The script assumes your taskwarrior setup follows the XDG base directory suggestions.
-That means, taskrc in `$XDG_CONFIG_HOME/task/taskrc`, usually `~/.config/task/taskrc`.
-Furthermore, at the moment it assumes the taskwarrior _data_ residing in the `$XDG_DATA_HOME/task` directory.
-This will diverge from many taskwarrior setups still and can be set through the cli option `--task-data`.
-The idea is for future `topen` versions to recognize the task data directory from the taskrc file itself but this has not been implemented.

 Can be configured through environment variables or cli options, see below.

 Can be used as-is with the `topen` command or directly from taskwarrior by being aliased in your `taskrc`: